devopsaishwarya/Devops-Notes/README.md

 .......................................................................................................................................
 Q3 - Difference between GIT and SVN?
 A3 - Git is less preferred for handling extremely large files or frequently changing binary files while SVN can handle multiple projects stored in same repository.
 Git does not support multiple branch commits while SVN Supports multiple branches.
+Git is a distributed repository whereas SVN is a centralized repository.SVN is accessible to that Specific Organization whereas Git is accessible to public.
 ........................................................................................................................................
 Q4 - GIT Advantages
 A4 - 1) Any project can use GIT without any restrictions.